openfaas/faas/README.md

 FaaS is a platform for building serverless functions on Docker Swarm Mode with first class metrics.
 Any UNIX process can be packaged as a function in FaaS enabling you to consume a range of web events without repetitive boiler-plate coding.

+## Highlights:

+* Ease of use through UI portal
+* Setup a working environment with one script
+* Portable - runs on any hardware

+* Baked-in Prometheus metrics
+* Any container can be a function
+* Auto-scales as demand increases

 ## Concept

 * Each container has a watchdog process that hosts a web server allowing a JSON post request to be forwarded to a desired process via STDIN.
 The respose is sent to the caller via STDOUT.